google/koladata/docs/koda_v1_api_reference.md

   higher.

   Args:
-    as_ds: mandatory DataSlice, whose shape the returned DataSlice will have.
+    shape_from: mandatory DataSlice, whose shape the returned DataSlice will have.
     items_or_keys: either a Python dict (if `values` is None) or a DataSlice with keys.
 The Python dict case is supported only for scalar shape.
     values: a DataSlice of values, when `items_or_keys` represents keys.